 1. Business Case

-I’m pretty sure that we’ve all seen a business case template like the one in Fig. 1 before.
+I’m pretty sure that we’ve all seen a business case template like the image above.
 The biggest risk I see with most business cases is that people spend an awful lot of time drafting them, for the business case to become obsolete as soon as the product has been built or launched.

 - A familiar format for most stakeholders

 - Detailed breakdown of revenue & cost projections